 - Fill in all remaining empty spaces.
 Once the breakables are taken care of, minimize empty spaces left in the box as much as possible.

-4. Label box accordingly
+4. Label the box accordingly

 Notes like Fragile or Handle With Care are commonly used and recognized internationally, so be sure your package is labeled as such.
 It’s also important to mark a box with a This Way Up label for correct handling and transportation.
 You can also use packaging tape with red writing on it.
 When sticking postage and other labels, make sure they are well visible.

 Probably, one of the safest and cheapest ways to ship fragile items is AEC Parcel Service.
 We work hard to meet your expectations on international package shipping and deliver fragile belongings intact and in a timely manner.